Delta SkyMiles® Platinum American Express Card review

 If Delta is your go-to carrier and you’re really looking for a way to benefit most from the airline, you might want to consider the most premium option of the SkyMiles bunch: the card_name.

 The card_name comes with the highest annual fee of the SkyMiles cards (annual_fees; See Rates and Fees), but it also comes with the most perks.
-A few of those perks include: complimentary access to the Delta Sky Club®; complimentary access to The Centurion® Lounge when you book a Delta flight with your card; a Companion Certificate on First Class, Delta Comfort+®, or Main Cabin domestic, Caribbean, or Central American roundtrip flights each year after renewal of your card; and more.
+A few of those perks include: complimentary access to the Delta Sky Club®; complimentary access to The Centurion® Lounge when you book a Delta flight with your card; a Companion Certificate on a Main Cabin round-trip flight within the U.S. and to Mexico, the Caribbean, or Central America each year after renewal of your card; and more.

 Is the card_name worth it?